nheijmans/malzoo/README.md

-#What is ZooKeeper?
+#What is MalZoo?
-ZooKeeper is a mass static malware analysis tool that collects the information in a Mongo database and moves the malware samples to a repository directory based on the first 4 chars of the MD5 hash.
+MalZoo is a mass static malware analysis tool that collects the information in a Mongo database and moves the malware samples to a repository directory based on the first 4 chars of the MD5 hash.
 It was build as a internship project to analyze sample sets of 50 G.B.+ (e.g. from http://virusshare.com).

 A few examples where it can be used for:
 - Use the collected information to visualize the results (e.g. see most used compile languages, packers etc.),
-- Add ZooKeeper to cron and analyze a specific directory to collect information,
+- Add MalZoo to cron and analyze a specific directory to collect information,
 - Gather intell of large open source malware repositories (original intend of the project)
 - Visualize the results that are stored in the Mongo DB by exporting them to Splunk (http://splunk.com).
 Exclude the strings field tho if you are using the free version!